BotMill/fb-botmill/README.md

 The example above will basically create an event that will catch a response with text = "text message".
 A Reply object is then called to respond to this text message.

-There are several types of events and reply that can be used.

 **<h3>Examples</h3>**

 # Developing with FB-BotMill